-Marirose's commitment to her Resource Generation role and passion for GK inspired many to become more involved.
-Today, beside the Cacho GK Village in San a father's face knowing he now has a home to offer his family, quitting no longer becomes an option.
-Just as my home is a sanctuary where my children feel safe and loved, the Philippines should be a sanctuary for every single Filipino," she says with conviction.

 Isidro, you'll see 32 homes from Panay Electric Corporation (PECO) and 32 from Assumption Iloilo.
 In addition, proceeds from the GK Golf Cup initiated by Marirose and her golfer friends will build 25 homes in New Lucena in 2013.
 When Marirose was called to serve as GK Head of Iloilo last January 2012, her role grew to leading a province with 5,000 homeless families out of poverty.
 Sometimes, the overwhelming numbers make it seem easier to just quit.
-"But when I see that proud look on estle Jeturian was one of the fortunate few who witnessed the beginnings of GK in the early 2000s, having been one of the Singles for Christ youth that Tony Meloto would take to Bagong Silang.
+"But when I see that proud look on A Deepening Conviction of the fortunate few who witnessed the beginnings of GK in the early 2000s, having been one of the Singles for Christ youth that Tony Meloto would take to Bagong Silang.
 Back then, Nestle would take part in a "one-day, once-a-year commitment" to build in GK communities.
 "We help out a deprived area for a day.
 We feel we've sacrificed a lot.
 Then we go back to the confines of our air-conditioned homes and live the rest of the year in comfort."

-At the end of the day, Marirose Cacho can easily choose to live a more worry-free life.
-Instead, together with Team GK Iloilo, she has chosen to give herself fully and wholeheartedly to a life of purpose.

-A Deepening Conviction

 In 2008, after a GK build in Tarlac, things began to change.
 "I felt the Lord speaking to me.
 He said, if you're serious about helping the poor, do something sustainable.
 Commit to something long-term!"

-Nestle responded by leading the Child and Youth Development program in GK Onyx, and he was estle Jeturian was one of the fortunate few who witnessed the beginnings in the early 2000s, having one of the Singles for Christ that Tony Meloto would to Bagong Silang.
-Back Nestle would take part "one-day, once-a-year site of the fortunate few who with extraordinary challenges.
+Nestle responded by leading the Child and Youth Development program in GK Onyx, and he was estle Jeturian was one soon called to even bigger roles with extraordinary challenges.
 In 2010 he was asked to be Project Director of the CWC (Catholic Women's Club) and UP Delta Lambda Golden GK Villages.
 By 2012, he was asked to be GK Head of Taguig, managing 11 GK villages with over 500 families.
 At those key milestones, he would negotiate with the Lord for a break from GK to take care of his personal life but on both times, he was challenged to tend to the poor instead.
-"I realized that when God said long term, he meant lifelong.
+"I realized that when God said long term, he meant a father's face knowing he now has a home to offer his family, quitting no longer becomes an option.
+Just as my home is a sanctuary where my children feel safe and loved, the Philippines should be a sanctuary for every single Filipino," she says with conviction.
+At the end of the day, Marirose Cacho can easily choose to live a more worry-free life.
+Instead, together with Team GK Iloilo, she has chosen to give herself fully and wholeheartedly to a life of purpose. lifelong.
 This really bothered me.
 I was thinking it would affect my family...my work!"
 Despite his initial fears, he found peace in his conviction.
 It was when he gave up his dreams for those of the poor that God took control of his life as well.
 Through his example of padugo, Nestle has inspired more business professionals from his network to join him in building up GK Taguig.
 They may still have a long way to go, but it's good to see that the dream for the poor has taken root in their hearts as well.
+Nestle's mission for GK deepened when he took on the role of Project Director and worked side by side with the beneficiaries in building the CWC and UP Delta Lambda Golden GK villages.